Home

 How to Create a Rock-Solid Custody Agreement

-Think of a vague custody agreement as a map with no street names—you might know the general direction, but you’re guaranteed to get lost and argue about which turn to take.
-Moving from a casual, verbal understanding to a legally sound document is the single most important thing you can do to make an every other weekend custody schedule work for the long haul.
+Think of a vague custody agreement as a map with no street names—you're guaranteed to get lost and argue about which turn to take.

 Defining the Non-Negotiables